-IC exists to support the direct care/service workforce so they, in turn, are there to support Iowans and their families during their times of need.
+Iowa CareGivers sole purpose is to support the direct care workforce so they, in turn, are there to support Iowans and their families during their times of need.
 It is built upon the guiding principles that a stable, well-educated, skilled, respected, and well-compensated direct care workforce is vital to the safety and well-being of all Iowans.
-IC also serves in a supportive role to employers of direct care workers, consumers, and their families.
+Iowa CareGivers also serves in a supportive role and in partnership with employers of direct care workers, consumers, and their families.

-Programs and services are tailored to paid and family caregivers and include statewide and regional educational conferences; newsletters, website, and other resources; mentor, leadership, and other training opportunities; recruitment resources; public awareness campaigns; recognition programs; and much more.
+Programs and services include statewide and regional educational conferences; newsletters and other resources; mentor, leadership, and other training opportunities; recruitment resources; recognition programs; and much more.

-We promote public policies and practices that will ensure that 1) those in direct care/service receive high quality standardized education and skill training; opportunities to advance within the field of direct care/service; earn a wage that is consistent with the importance of the service they provide; have access to affordable health insurance; and receive the respect they deserve; and 2) Iowans of all ages and abilities have access to the services and care they need when and where they choose.
+We support policies and practices that will ensure that those in direct care receive high quality standardized education and skill training; opportunities to advance within the field of direct care; earn a wage that is consistent with the importance of the service they provide; have access to affordable health insurance; and receive the respect they deserve!

-Iowa CareGivers (IC) is governed by a committed volunteer Board of Directors and Advocate Council, and guided by a statewide Direct Care Professional Leadership Council made up of those who work in the field.
+Iowa CareGivers is governed by a committed volunteer Board of Directors and guided by a statewide Direct Care Professional Leadership Council.

-The Iowa CareGivers (IC) has a long history of success in impacting issues that affect those who work in direct care/service.
-Most notable is an impact timeline that portrays IC’s involvement at many levels in facilitating small, steadfast, and incremental steps that lead to lasting systemic changes.
+The Iowa CareGivers has a long history of success in impacting issues that affect those who work in direct care.
+The slow and steady steps portrayed in the impact info graphics depict the way to lasting systemic change.

 Funding comes in the form of state contracts, public, corporate, and private foundation grants, individual contributions, and program income.
-In 2017 the Iowa CareGivers (IC) Board of Directors and its Advocate Council and Direct Care Professional Leadership Council established the Iowa CareGivers Endowment.
-This fund will ensure the future and long-term impact of the organization.
+In 2017 the Iowa CareGivers (IC) Board of Directors and its Advisory Council and Direct Care Professional Leadership Council established the Iowa CareGivers Endowment.
+This fund will ensure the future and long-term sustainability and impact of the organization.